Vogon38/Vogon38/README.md

 # Hi there, I'm Luana Cristini! 👋

-I'm a Software Tester Engineer from Brazil with a passion with a passion for discovering new tools and technologies.
+I'm a Software Tester Engineer from Brazil with a passion for discovering new tools and technologies.
 This README is here to provide some information about who I am, what I do and how to get in touch with me.

 ## What I'm up to